Mazinkaizer SKL: Mechas

-Also a Mass-Produced unit of Kiba's army.
+Also a mass-produced unit of Kiba's army.
 This unit is based on the enemy mecha Doublas M2, also from Mazinger Z. It retains the dual head design and spikes on the legs.
-Changes made were to the lizard-like heads being more mechanic, sporting three sets of scopes and a mounting weapon at its mouth.
+Changes made were to the lizard-like heads being more mechanical, sporting three sets of scopes and a mounting weapon at its mouth.
 It is given a more desert-style color scheme and a large Gatling gun is attached to the right hand.